me13tz/my_github_projects/README.md

 I'm hoping to land a job in or near Boston, MA within the next year as an entry-level developer.
 My self-study has leaned toward data, using pandas via the Anaconda distribution, but I'm up for just about anything.

-If you would like to get in touch with me, email me at: me33tz@gmail.com.
+If you would like to get in touch with me, email me at me33tz@gmail.com.

 Josh Metz